satishphd/mpigis-lb/README.md

 2) Satish Puri, Sushil K. Prasad:
 A Parallel Algorithm for Clipping Polygons with Improved Bounds and a Distributed Overlay Processing System Using MPI.
 CCGRID 2015: 576-585

+Usage: test_mpi-vector-io.cpp

+Parser Interface (Parser.h)
+	virtual list<Geometry*>* parse(const FileSplits &split) = 0;

+FileSplits is defined as a list of "string".
+It represents a chunk of file, that an MPI process gets after file partioning using MPI-IO.

+Example: WKTParser class implements Parser Interface to return a list of Geometry instances given a list of string representation of co-ordinates